 The wait for a matching heart can vary from a few days to a few years.
-As patients move to the top of the UNOS list, they are provided with an electronic pager and specific instructions to prepare for their surgery.

 The call to come to the Medical Center for a heart transplant can come at any time.
 As St. Luke's Procurement Team facilitates the recovery of the heart from the donor hospital, the transplant patient is prepared for surgery at St. Luke's.

 Following surgery, time spent in one of St. Luke's specialized Intensive Care Units varies for each patient.
 The total length of hospitalization generally depends on how sick patients were before their transplant and how well they are recovering after the surgery.

 During the hospital stay, the transplant team monitors the function of the new heart and closely watches for signs of infection, rejection and medication side effects.
 Patients also are educated about their immunosuppressive medication program, which begins with the transplant, and what to look for and expect when they return home.